Falmouth, Jamaica Port Guide: Top Things to Do

 Built in 1815, the Falmouth Courthouse is one of the best-preserved examples of Georgian architecture in the Caribbean.
 Standing tall in the town square, this landmark played a crucial role in Jamaica’s colonial history.
 Take time to admire the elegant woodwork and stone masonry that have survived through the centuries, and learn about the courthouse’s significance in local governance.

-Read my detailed post to uncover more about the Falmouth Courthouse: Falmouth Courthouse Guide: Everything You Need to Know.
+Read my detailed post to uncover more about the Falmouth Courthouse: Falmouth Courthouse Guide.

 3. Take a Guided Walking Tour of Falmouth